jonasoesch/p9/3-conceptual.md

 #### Object constancy

-Requires a that characters are shared between charts but that they change their location or form.
+Requires that characters are shared between charts but that they change their location or form.
 This is because locating the corresponding character in the second chart is only difficult if it is visually different from the first chart.
 This is true for *explore attributes*, *reconfigure* and *context* transitions.

-#### Explicitly show complex relationship
+#### Explicitly show complex relationships

 When the relationship between the characters in the two charts is not one-to-one, the reader may benefit from explicitly showing the relationship through animation.
 This is true for *split characters* and *merge characters* transitions.